Health Care Attorneys in New York

 Price Fixing of Pharmaceutical Drugs:

 - In re Generic Pharmaceuticals Pricing Antitrust Litig., MDL No. 2724 (E.D.
-Pa.) – Lowey Dannenberg represents 34 of the nation’s largest health insurers, including Anthem, Aetna, Cigna, Humana, and 22 BlueCross BlueShield licensees in connection with their claims relating to widespread price-fixing of generic pharmaceutical products.
+Pa.) – Lowey Dannenberg represents 34 of the nation’s largest health insurers, including Elevance Health (formerly known as Anthem), Aetna, Humana, and 25 BlueCross BlueShield licensees in connection with their claims relating to widespread price-fixing of generic pharmaceutical products.
 Some of this litigation has been centralized before the Honorable Cynthia M. Rufe in In re Generic Pharmaceuticals Pricing Antitrust Litig., MDL No. 2724 (E.D.
 Pa.).
 Lowey Dannenberg’s clients collectively purchased billions of dollars of these drugs during the alleged price-fixing conspiracies